Grace-nojji/Grace-nojji/README.md

-## Hi there 👋
+## Hi there 👋, Im Grace

-I'm Grace, a data scientist based in the United Kingdom

-I build statistical models, predictive models, and data simulations 💻📊
+📊 Data scientist, and I love turning messy data into meaningful stories, one model at a time<br/>
+🎓 Studied Health Data Science at the University of Exeter<br/>
+🌱 From statistical models to simulations, I love exploring what data can teach us<br/>
+💡 Constantly learning, building, and experimenting with new ways to work with data<br/>

 ---

-### Tools & Tech
+### Tech Stack
 - Python
 - R
 - SQL